Common Table Expressions (CTEs)

 - Recursive CTE starts with the anchor member (Alice).

-- Recursively joins to find subordinates at all levels.
+- Recursively joins to find subordinates at all levels - this is super powerful for hierarchical data!

 Advantages of CTEs